LorenzoMartini/rust-tcp-io-perf/README.md

 #### Description

 There is an additional runnable tool which is <string>plotter.py</strong>.
-It takes the output of our .rs program as input and produces a plot of bandwidth\latency of single samples and CDF.
+It takes the output of our .rs program as input and produces a plot of bandwidth\latency CDF.

 ...Note: This is not very reliable for bandwidth usually, especially when testing two-way communications, given that we may see higher spikes only because we had more stuff waiting to be processed in our server than what was effectively sent in that time frame.